Establishing the National Lung Cancer Screening Program

 Research

-We are working with Cancer Australia to establish a research program to support adaptation and implementation of new evidence and technologies into the NLCSP over time.
-Areas of research may include, but are not limited to:
+Cancer Australia are leading a research project to adapt and include new evidence and technologies into the program over time.
+Areas of research may include:

 • Aboriginal and Torres Strait Islander health sector and peoples